harness/developer-hub/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase.md

 ## Disable Clone Codebase for specific stages

 After defining the default codebase in the first Build stage, when you add subsequent stages to the pipeline, you can disable **Clone Codebase** for individual stages.
+You can also disable cloning the default codebase, if necessary.

 You might disable **Clone Codebase** if the codebase is not needed for the stage's operations, or you need to use specific `git clone` arguments (such as to [clone a subdirectory instead of an entire repo](./clone-subdirectory.md)).
 You can also [clone multiple code repos in a pipeline](./clone-and-process-multiple-codebases-in-the-same-pipeline.md).

 In the Visual editor, you can disable **Clone Codebase** in the stage's **Overview** tab.